 Professor Denise Sheer and her lab getting involved in the 'Wear It Out' campaign for Brain Tumour Awareness Month in March 2015

-Gliomas are categorised as either low or high grade: low grade gliomas are less aggressive and slower to grow than high grade gliomas.
+Gliomas are categorised as either low grade (slow growing) or high grade (fast growing) gliomas.
 Our researchers are working hard to develop new treatments for low grade gliomas, as these tumours are often inoperable due to their location within the brain and may transform to become high grade.

 Low grade gliomas can affect both adults and children and can be divided into many different types, including astrocytomas, ependymomas and oligodendrogliomas.
 Learn more about how tumours are graded.